AnaVaz-NOAA/SEFSC-SFD-SAF-Poor-Recruitment/ecosystem_report/Ecosystem_report.md

   snapper feed primarily on benthic organisms at night, and display diel vertical migration (i.e., thermotaxis) up to warmer waters (when present) during the day to aid digestive efficiency.
+- (Mitchell et al. 2014) found older, larger (\>50 cm FL) red snapper are generally distributed throughout depths(shallow: \<29.0 m; middle:
+  29.0–48.9 m; deep: ≥49.0 m), whereas younger smaller (\<50 cm FL) Red Snapper occurred disproportionately in shallower depths(\<29.0).

 **Habitat selection**

+- Red snapper are associated with deep reef habitats in temperate and tropical waters in the South Atlantic from North Carolina to Florida and the Gulf of Mexico (Nelson and Manooch III 1982).

 - Chatterjee et al. (2024) utilized movement modelling of acoustic telemetry data set of 35 red snapper and found that most red snapper